 Id. p.
 2.

 It was found in 1914 in a Roman Church archive.
 It is a tenth or eleventh century manuscript copied in beautiful Farfa script.
 A small fragment of the anonymous translation, probably written in the thirteenth century in Central Italy, has also survived.
 Id. pp. 3-4.

-Life of Antony was a highly popular work in the ancient world and influential in the development of Christian monasticism.
-In addition to 300 manuscripts of Evagrius’s Latin version, at least 175 manuscripts of the Life of Antony in Greek have also survived.
+Life of Anthony was a highly popular work in the ancient world and influential in the development of Christian monasticism.
+In addition to 300 manuscripts of Evagrius’s Latin version, at least 175 manuscripts of the Life of Anthony in Greek have also survived.
 Manuscript translations into Coptic and Syriac have also survived.
 Id. p.
 35.

 Brock (1979) pp. 70, 80.

 Brock (1982) p.
 18.

 Brock (1979) pp. 74-75.